G-Formula for Observational Studies under Stratified Interference, with Application to Bed Net Use on Malaria: Methods

-Population-level effects of interventions such as bed nets can be defined by differences in expected outcomes when the distribution of treatment is altered.
+Population-level effects of interventions such as bed nets can be defined by differences in expected potential outcomes when the distribution of treatment is altered.
 For example, in the absence of interference, the effect of treatment is often defined by the difference in expected outcomes when all individuals receive treatment versus when no individuals receive treatment.
 Here we consider stochastic policies where individuals receive treatment with some probability between 0 and 1.
-Define policy $\alpha$ to be the setting where the expected proportion of individuals in a cluster who receive treatment is $\alpha$, i.e., $E_\alpha(S)=\alpha$, where in general the subscript $\alpha$ denotes the counterfactual scenario in which the policy $\alpha$ is implemented.
-For example, the DRC analysis below considers policies where different proportions of individuals use bed nets.
+Define policy $\alpha$ to be the setting where the expected proportion of individuals in a cluster who receive treatment is $\alpha$, i.e., $E_{\alpha}(S) = \alpha$, where in general the subscript $\alpha$ denotes the counterfactual scenario in which the policy $\alpha$ is implemented.
+For example, $P_{\alpha} \big( \BA = \Ba | \BL = \Bl \big)$ denotes the conditional probability of treatment given covariates $\Bl$ in the counterfactual scenario in which policy $\alpha$ is implemented.
+There are various ways to define the counterfactual treatment allocation probability $P_{\alpha} \big( \BA = \Ba | \BL = \Bl \big)$, and the specific policy $\alpha$ considered in this work is described in Section \ref{id}.
+Unlike stochastic policies previously considered in the absence of interference, e.g., \cite{munoz12}, \cite{kennedy19}, \cite{wen23}, the policy considered here allows for within-cluster treatment selection dependence.
+For more discussion on other stochastic policies in the presence of partial interference, refer to \cite{lee2023efficient}.
+The DRC analysis below considers policies where different proportions of individuals use bed nets.